 Welcome to the future of FIBERS

-Invitation to Consultation under the Swedish Environmental Code
+Invitation to supplementary Consultation under the Swedish Environmental Code

-You are welcome to submit your comments, no later than 6 May 2026, to maria.stjerndahl@treetotextile.com or by phone.
+You are welcome to submit comments no later than July 17, 2026, to maria.stjerndahl@treetotextile.com.

-Välkommen att lämna synpunkter senast den 6 maj 2026, till maria.stjerndahl@treetotextile.com eller telefon
+Välkommen att lämna synpunkter senast den 17 juli 2026, till maria.stjerndahl@treetotextile.com.

 The story behind the innovation